logpai/logparser/logparser/IPLoM/README.md

 # IPLoM

 IPLoM (Iterative Partitioning Log Mining) is one of the state-of-the-art algorithms for log parsing.
 It leverages the unique characteristics of log messages for iterative log partitioning, which thus enables efficient message type extraction.
-Since the original open-source implementation is not available anymore, we re-implement the algorithm using Python with a nice interface provided.
+Since the original open-source implementation is not available anymore, we re-implement the algorithm using Python.

 Read more information about IPLoM from the following papers: